 Comparing the personal annual fee Amex Membership Cards is a bit more difficult.

 The American Express Green Card is the weakest offering of all the cards.
 If you only plan on using the card for travel reservations, it might be worth the welcome bonus as you will not have an annual fee the first year, but, upgrading to the Premier Rewards Gold to use the $100 annual credit can cancel out the additional annual fee and there is the potential to earn more points on airfare plus gas & groceries.

 The EveryDay Preferred is a good option for a family to charge their daily purchases to as it earns the most points for some of the largest household budget items, gas, and groceries.
 Plus, if you can use the card at least once per day each month, you can also receive a 50% point boost which can come in handy.

-For those that do not want to pay the $550 annual fee to own an Amex Platinum premium travel rewards card, the Premier Rewards Gold is the best option.
-The Welcome Offer is probably one of the best in the industry as the annual fee is waived for the first year but then is $195.
+For those that do not want to pay the $550 annual fee to own an Amex Platinum premium travel rewards card, the American Express® Gold Card is the best option.
+The earning potential is high, especially if you frequently go out to eat or do a lot of cooking.
 The $100 annual airline credit can be used for what American Express classifies as “incidental expenses” such as checked baggage fees and in-flight purchases.

 Platinum Card from American Express

 The “Cadillac” travel card offered by Amex is its Platinum card.
 The competition has been fierce in the recent months in the premium travel category as Chase introduced the Sapphire Reserve, which many consider the best of the premium credit cards.

 To address this issue, Amex increased the purchase reward payout to 5 points per $1 spent on air travel booked directly from an airline or using the Amex Travel portal and American Express has hinted at adding additional benefits in the near future as well.